Bizcuit/bizcuit-sfmc-jbis/README.md

 * Add a JBIS custom activity to the journey canvas
 * JBIS should be located under the “Customer Updates” section
 * Open activity and configure it as described below

-* *Account and region* - a subdomain of your IS account.
-If your IS account is connected to your MC instance, the easiest way to get this value is to open “Feeds Dashboard” from the "Feeds" section of the main menu.
-Open feeds dashboard, it will be opened in a new window.
-Check the URL in your browser.
-The value that you need goes *_before_* ".evergage.com".
-It can include a location suffix (sagadzhanov123456.germany-2) or not (interactionstudio)
-    Examples:
-    * *_interactionstudio_*.evergage.com
-    * *_sagadzhanov123456.germany-2_*.evergage.com
-* *Dataset* - the name of your target dataset
+  * *Dataset* - IS dataset
-* *UserID field* - which MC attribute will be to as a UserID in IS
   * *IS Action* - which action will be sent to IS
-* *IS Campaign* - the name of the Server-Side campaign created in IS
+  * *IS Identity Attribute* - the name of the IS Identity Attribute.
+Eg: "sfmcContactKey" or "emailAddress"
-* *Authentication Config* - new datasets require all API calls to be Authenticated.
-If you see a 401 error message when sending a test Event, then your dataset only accepts authenticated API calls and you’ll have to follow instructions below:
-    * Create an API Token (https://doc.evergage.com/display/EKB/API+Tokens)
-    * Use the following string in the Authentication Config field:

-        {YOUR_API_KEY_ID}:{YOUR_API_KEY_SECRET}

-        EG: aaa-aaa-aaa:abcd
+  * *UserID field* - which MC attribute will be sent to IS as a User Identity Attribute Value.
+Eg:
+* Click "Validate Activity and update Output Parameters" button to check if your IS Server-Side campaign is working and that correct results are returned back to Journey Builder.

 ![Configuration screen](public/img/activity_config.png)